 We first tried painting with dough cutters last year when we made our turkey paintings.
-Because dough cutters make a nice straight line I thought it would be fun to experiment with them to make spider web paintings.
+Because dough cutters make a nice straight line I thought it would be fun to experiment with them to make spider web paintings during our spider theme.
 This is a quick and easy activity you can set up in five minutes or less, so it’s perfect for incorporating some seasonal art into a busy schedule.

 FIND EVEN MORE SPIDER THEME ACTIVITIES IN OUR PRINTABLE LESSON PLANS